 Make an overall planning for the steps to be taken and plan interim results based on this and also set dates for meetings with the development team.

 Be aware that developing an open online course is a nice, but above all time consuming job.
 The course team should therefore have enough hours available to work on the development.
-The efforts of ICT&O will be planned in agreement.
-In addition to the efforts of hours, there may be costs for the development of videos by the Saxion Video Team, the efforts of work students, the efforts of a translation agency and promotional materials.
+The efforts of TLC will be planned in agreement.
+In addition to the efforts of hours, there may be costs for the development of videos by the Saxion Video-Unit, the efforts of work students, the efforts of a translation agency and promotional materials.

 In the first phase, think about how and where you want to promote the course.
 This of course depends on your target group and what you want to achieve with this course.
 Make a communication plan for the marketing of the course.
 Involve the Communication and Marketing Department if necessary.